gygilab/MPToolkit/README.md

 AScorePro requires an options file in json format.
 The path is passed in using the -j option on the command line.

 Example:
+Linux/macOS:
+`./AScorePro -j options.json`

+Windows:
-`./AScore -j options.json`
+`AScorePro.exe -j options.json`

 You may also pass in the scans file with -s and the peptides file with -p.
 These override the selection in the options file.

-`./AScore -j options.json -s scans.mzXML -p peptides.tsv`
+`AScorePro.exe -j options.json -s scans.mzXML -p peptides.tsv`

 Spectrum file formats with the following extensions are accepted: